ppy/osu-wiki/wiki/Tournaments/MWC/2026_7K/en.md

    - Matches may not be scheduled to any time beyond **Sunday, 19:00 UTC** of the week they are to be played.
    - **Do not ask for a reschedule unless it is absolutely needed.
 The tournament managers reserve the right to deny any rescheduling request.**
    - Late reschedule requests will not be accepted under any circumstances.
 5. Captains are chiefly responsible for their team's availability, and will be held accountable for any mismanagement in this regard.
-Captains that do not observe deadlines, act in bad faith when rescheduling matches, or similar offenses, are subject to the sanctions listed on the Tournament Rules section, rule 15.
+Captains that do not observe deadlines, act in bad faith when rescheduling matches, or similar offenses, are subject to the sanctions listed on the [tournament rules section](#tournament-rules), rule 15.